sangjk/NotificationWebhookApp/README.md

 ## Introduction

 **Notification2Webhook** is an Android application designed to forward notifications from selected apps to a specified webhook URL.
-This app allows users to monitor notifications from multiple apps in one place, making it easier to manage and respond to important notifications.

 ## Features